 Symptoms associated with IBS include painful cramping, gas and bloating, as well as diarrhea and constipation.

-If you’re looking for help managing IBS in Toronto or beyond, our IBS nutritionist and dietitian can certainly assist.
+If you’re looking for help managing IBS our practitioners can certainly help.

 Acid reflux disease or GERD is a chronic digestive disorder where acid from the stomach makes its way up into the esophagus.